Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h3><a name="_7_0">Basic value types</a></h3>

-Value schemas are used to ensure that the content of a JSON property follows a fixed pattern.
-The set of schemas that currently need to be supported is:
+<p>Value schemas are used to ensure that the content of a JSON property follows a fixed pattern.
+The set of schemas that currently need to be supported is:</p>

 <ul>
 <li><strong>String</strong>: An utf8 String.</li>